hyperflow-wms/montage-mcp-server/docs/ROADMAP.md

 # High-level roadmap overview

-This document contains a brief `montage-mcp-server` roadmap
+*Abstract of the `montage-mcp-server` project roadmap*

-## HyperFlow task execution using Montage MCP Server
+The project top level goal is to **sucessfully finish HyperFlow task execution using Montage MCP Server integrated with an external LLM**.

-The project top level goal is to sucessfully finish following test case:
+Expected sequence of actions:
 - user prompts LLM about astronomical image mosaic
 - LLM passes the question to Montage MCP Server
 - Montage prepares a workflow definition